 The sun-laden crispness of fall’s return refreshes the senses and ushers in a bevy of celebrations that center around food and drink.
-One such beloved traditional excuse to socialize, imbibe, and indulge— even for those of us lacking German heritage—is Oktoberfest.
-But how to have Oktoberfest at home if you’re not able to make the joyful journey to Munich or aren’t living in a locale that knows how to properly pay homage to the original?
+One such beloved traditional excuse to socialize, imbibe, and indulge—even for those of us lacking German heritage—is Oktoberfest.
+But how to have Oktoberfest at home when you’re not able to make the joyful journey to Munich and don’t even have the option to go to a local celebration during the ongoing pandemic?
 Turns out it’s not that complicated to achieve authenticity even if you’re a newbie at hosting one.

 “What strikes me the most about Oktoberfest is the camaraderie.
 It’s really about having a good time and enjoying each other’s company,” says Katja Lindemann.
 “Everyone is in a good mood.
 People sing, strangers become friends and everyone just gets along.”